frappe/erpnext/erpnext/docs/user/manual/en/selling/articles/sales-persons-in-the-sales-transactions.md

 #Sales Persons in the Sale Transactions

 In ERPNext, Sales Person master is maintained in [tree structure]({{docs_base_url}}/user/manual/en/setting-up/articles/managing-tree-structure-masters.html).
-Sales Person table is available in all the Sales transactions where you can select Sales Person who worked on that specific sales transaction.
+Sales Person is selectable in all the sales transactions.

 Sales Persons can be updated in the Customer master as well.
-On selection of Customer in the transactions, default Sales Persons for that Customer will be auto-fetched.
+On selection of Customer in the transactions, Sales Persons as updated in the Customer will fetch into sales transaction.

 <img class="screenshot" alt="Sales Person Customer" src="{{docs_base_url}}/assets/img/selling/sales-person-transaction-1.png">

 ####Sales Person Contribution

-If more than one sales persons are working together on an order, then contribution % should also for each Sales Person, based on their effort.
+If more than one sales persons are working together on an order, then contribution (%) should be set for each Sales Person.

 <img class="screenshot" alt="Sales Person Order" src="{{docs_base_url}}/assets/img/selling/sales-person-transaction-2.png">

-On saving transaction, based on the Net Total and %Contriution, Contribution to Net Total will be calculated for each Sales Person.
+On saving transaction, based on the Net Total and Contriution (%), `Contribution to Net Total` will be calculated for each Sales Person.

 <div class=well>Total % Contribution for all Sales Person must be 100%.
 If only one Sales Person is selected, then % Contribution will be 100.</div>

 ####Sales Person Transaction Report

-You can check Sales Person Transaction Report from:
+Check Sales Person's Transaction report from:

 `Selling > Standard Reports > Sales Personwise Transaction Summary`

 This report can be generated based on Sales Order, Delivery Note and Sales Invoice.
-It will give you total amount of sales made by an employee over a period.
+It will give you total amount of sale made by an employe.

 <img class="screenshot" alt="Sales Person Report" src="{{docs_base_url}}/assets/img/selling/sales-person-transaction-3.png">

 ####Sales Person wise Commission

-ERPNext doesn't calculate commission payable to an Employee, but only provide total amount of sales made by him/her.
-As a work around, you can add your Sales Person as Sales Partner, as commission calculation feature is readily available in ERPNext.
-You can check Sales Partner's Commission report from
+ERPNext only provide total amount of sale made by a Sales Person.
+If you offer commission to Sales Person, you should add Sales Person as Sales Partners in ERPNext.
+For Sales Partners, you can define Commission (%).
+On selected on Sales Partner in a sales transction, based on Net Total, Commission Amount is calculated as well.
+You can check Sales Partner's commission report from:

 `Accounts > Standard Reports > Sales Partners Commission`

 ####Disable Sales Person Feature

-If you don't track sales person wise performance, and doesn't wish to use this feature, you can disable it from:
+If you don't track Sales Person wise performance, and doesn't wish to use this feature, you can disable it from:

 `Setup > Customize > Features Setup`

 <img class="screenshot" alt="Disable Sales Person" src="{{docs_base_url}}/assets/img/selling/sales-person-transaction-4.png">

+On disabling this feature, fields and tables related to Sales Person will become hidden from masters and transcations.

 <!-- markdown -->